-The building has a WELL Health-Safety Rating certificate and a BREEAM certificate on the Excellent level.
+The hotel has a WELL Health-Safety Rating certificate and a BREEAM certificate on the

+Excellent level.
 The complex is also certified as 'Building without Barriers', confirming the full architectural accessibility and friendliness for all users of the buildings, including people with disabilities, parents with children, the elderly and people with temporary disabilities.
-Google has been a tenant in the complex since 2021.